-Guide to Bern, Switzerland’s medieval capital12th September 2018
+Guide to Bern, Switzerland's medieval capital

 The fact that 34% of Bern’s population consists of resident foreign nationals proves how popular it is with expats.
 Ranked in the top 5 countries in the World Happiness Report 2018, Switzerland’s capital promises a high standard of living against a stunning backdrop.

 Find out about living in Bern before you make your move.

 Citizens of EU (European Union) and EEA (European Economic Area) do not need visas.
 However, UK expats will need to register at Bern’s migration office within 14 days of arrival for a residence permit.
 You’ll need to bring your passport, proof of address or tenancy agreement, passport photos and (if applicable) a marriage certificate for your spouse.

 Working in Bern is easy if your current employer needs you to be there.
 But if you are job-hunting in the capital, being fluent in German will give you a distinct advantage.

 Transport in Bern

 Traveling to and from Bern: Bern’s international airport (Bern-Belp) might be small but it’s well connected.
 For expats that want to get back to the UK or need to meet with contacts around Europe, direct flights to London, Munich, Paris and Barcelona make international travel quick and easy.

 If you prefer, you can make use of the Swiss Federal Railway network, Bern’s station offers rail connections to Zurich, Geneva, Basel and Lucerne among others.